iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/Polyak Subgradient Method.md

 $$
 - \[1\]: Convexity, we use $\mu + \langle v^{(k)}, e^{(k)}\rangle \le f(x^{(k)})$, which is $\langle v^{(k)}, e^{(k)}\rangle \le E_k$.

-To obtain maximum amount of decrease in the objective value, we take derivative of $\epsilon_t$ to minize the RHS, resulting in solving the equation:
+To obtain maximum amount of decrease in the objective value, we take derivative of $\epsilon_t$ to minimize the RHS, resulting in solving the equation:

 $$
 \begin{aligned}